innovationOUtside/vce-generic-guide/x-tm351-extras.md

 `MONGOCONN='mongodb://localhost:27017'`

-You can manage the MongoDB server using the following shell commands from within a terminal running inside the VCE, or prefix the command with a `!` to run it from a Jupyter notebook code cell:
+You can manage the MongoDB server using the following shell commands from within a terminal running inside the VCE, or prefix the command with a `!` to run it from a Jupyter notebook code cell as shown in the following examples:

-- restart the server: `sudo service mongod restart`
+- restart the server: `!sudo service mongod restart`
-- start the server: `sudo service mongod start`
+- start the server: `!sudo service mongod start`
-- stop the server: `sudo service mongod stop`
+- stop the server: `!sudo service mongod stop`

 If you cannot connect to the MongoDB database, try restarting using the appropriate command.